A study found that Black women are 3 times more likely than white or Hispanic women to be diagnosed with triple-negative breast cancer.

-- 11% to 13% of the breast cancers diagnosed in non-African American women were triple-negative; most of these women were white or Hispanic
+- 11% to 13% of the breast cancers diagnosed in non-Black women were triple-negative; most of these women were white or Hispanic

-- 30% of the breast cancers diagnosed in African American women were triple-negative
+- 30% of the breast cancers diagnosed in Black women were triple-negative

 The differences in cancer characteristics weren't due to age or weight, both of which can affect hormone receptor and HER2 status.
-So, it's likely that genetic factors may be responsible for the higher incidence of triple-negative breast cancer in African American women.
+So, it's likely that genetic factors may be responsible for the higher incidence of triple-negative breast cancer in Black women.

-Other research has shown that compared to women of other races, African American women are:
+Other research has shown that compared to women of other races, Black women are:

 - less likely to be diagnosed with breast cancer